SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/index.md

 ## Other Available Methods

 * [AbortAsync][abortasync] - Aborts something ongoing
-* [ReverseLastAsync][reverselastasync] - Reverse last transaction if it was approved
+* [ReverseLastAsync][reverselastasync] - Reverses the last transaction if it was approved
 * AdminAsync - Ask terminal to see if is any parameter update pending

 ## Events